endlessm/chromium-browser/tools/gn/docs/reference.md

   directory.
 If you are passing file names, you will want to use the rebase_path() function to make file names relative to this path (see "gn help rebase_path").

+  The default script interpreter is Python ("python" on POSIX, "python.exe" or "python.bat" on Windows).
+This can be configured by the script_executable variable, see "gn help dotfile".
 ```

 #### **Arguments**:

 ```
   filename:
-      File name of python script to execute.
+      File name of script to execute.
 Non-absolute names will be treated as relative to the current build file.

   arguments:
       A list of strings to be passed to the script as arguments.
 May be